+Table 8: Environmental challenges

+Air Pollution

-Air Pollution Water Pollution Air pollution is an environmental problem which affects mainly the Giyani Town due to the concentration of vehicles and small industries (factory units), and the illegal burning of garbage at the current dumping site.
+Air pollution is an environmental problem which affects mainly the Giyani Town due to the concentration of vehicles and small industries (factory units), and the illegal burning of garbage at the current dumping site.

+Water Pollution

 Water pollution in the Greater Giyani Municipality is a severe issue.
 Water is polluted by littering and the overflow of sewage, creating health problems for people who depend on water from rivers and streams.
 Informal businesses conducted alongside the road to Moeketsi - Malamulele, worsen the problem by illegal dumping in the Klein Letaba River along the Ngobe, Nkomo and Homu villages.

 Deforestation.

-Veld and Forest fires Deforestation affects most of the Greater Giyani municipal area.
+Deforestation affects most of the Greater Giyani municipal area.
 Firewood collectors, farmers, villagers, traditional healers, and herbalists aggravate the problem.
 The problem of deforestation is worse around major routes and villages.

+Veld and Forest fires

 Veld and forest fires are experienced in the whole of Greater Giyani Municipality.
 The magnitude of the problem is severe.
 The major cause of this problem is poaching, firewood collection, uncontrolled burning of forests.
 Veld fires are prevalent in winter or early summer and the affected areas include grazing land and the Ma'nombe Nature Reserve.
-Soil Erosion Informal settlements Soil erosion is a problem in Greater Giyani municipal area especially around rural villages.
-The major causes of soil Informal settlements have major negative effect on the environment in that whenever it occurs, natural vegetation is destroyed worsening problems such as deforestation, soil erosion, water and air pollution e.g., Hluphekani in the eastern part of Giyani Town, Matshamahinkanu (between Sections E and F), the squatter camp in Section A. The major

-erosion are veld and causes of informal settlements are influx of people from

-forest fires, villages to the town due to poverty, unemployment,

-deforestation through population growth and urbanization.

-wood gathering,

-overgrazing and poor

-land use planning and

-management.

-Overgrazing Wetlands

-Overgrazing is another The wetlands are unprotected, and as a result people occupy

-environmental them illegally.
+Soil Erosion

+Soil erosion is a problem in Greater Giyani municipal area especially around rural villages.
+The major causes of soil erosion are veld and causes of informal settlements are influx of people from forest fires, villages to the town due to poverty, unemployment, deforestation through population growth and urbanization. wood gathering, overgrazing and poor land use planning and management.
+Overgrazing Wetlands Overgrazing is another The wetlands are unprotected, and as a result people occupy Overgrazing is another The wellands are unprotected, and as a result people occupy environmental them illegally.
+Also, there is a great deal of illegal dumping in them illegally.
+Also, there is a great deal of illegal dumping in environmental them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife in the Greater Giyani them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife in the Greater Giyani Municipality.
+The them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife in the Greater Giyani Municipality.
+The contributing factor is them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife in the Greater Giyani Municipality.
+The contributing factor is the unscientific stock them illegally.
+Also, there is a great deal of illegal dumping in environmental problem which is rife in the Greater Giyani Municipality.
+The contributing factor is the unscientific stock farming which at the them illegally.
 Also, there is a great deal of illegal dumping in

-problem which is rife

-in the Greater Giyani

-Municipality.
-The

-contributing factor is

-the unscientific stock

-farming which at the

-end exerts pressure on

-the grazing land.
+Informal settlements

+Informal settlements have major negative effect on the environment in that whenever it occurs, natural vegetation is destroyed worsening problems such as deforestation, soil erosion, water and air pollution e.g., Hluphekani in the eastern part of Giyani Town, Matshamahinkanu (between Sections E and F), the squatter camp in Section A. The major